 Since all of the hype surrounding the spike in the populations of asian beetles (multicolored asian lady bugs) started, a lot of companies have popped up claiming that they have the perfect lady bug control.
 I can’t advise you to purchase any of these products because I’ve never used them.
 Lady bug control in the spring and fall is a lot like box elder bug control; there is no certain poison designed specifically to kill either pest.
 Some pest control professionals recommend using lady bug traps in what is called a “push and pull” strategy.
 Essentially, a toxic chemical is used to push the lady bugs out of the places where they’re hiding and a trap filled with lady bug attractants (usually sold with the lady bug trap) are then used to remove the lady bug.
 I assume that this strategy would work from a logical stand point, but again, I’ve never tried it.
 Though perhaps I’ll purchase a trap for use this spring.
 Until then, if you want to try some of the lady bug control devices offered, please let me know how they work.
 I may use your testimonials in a subsequent update of how to get rid of lady bugs.

-Natural Ladybug Control
+Best Natural Ladybug Control Methods

 Food Grade Diatomaceous Earth, as I mention in the main text of how to get rid of lady bugs, is a perfectly natural substitute for pyrethrins, particularly those that are dusted into crevices or sprayed on the ground to control lady bug populations.
 If lady bugs really aren’t your cup of tea, you might want to consider using diatomaceous earth in more of your landscaping projects.
+You can order bags of it at Amazon.

 Camphor & Menthol are apparently very good lady bug repellents.
 According to a study cited by OSU, lady bugs and asian beetles are extremely senstive to camphor and menthol vapors.
 This is good news for those of us with massive infestations; misting those areas where lady bugs are thought to be overwintering may drive them out of their hiding areas where they can be captured.